After getting an idea about the sampling & Quantization process we are now ready to describe pulse code modulation (PCM)

 PCM Block Diagram:-

-the basic operations performed in the transmitter are Sampling, Quantization and Coding -Analog to Digital Conversion(ADC).
+PCM Transmitter:- The basic operations performed in the transmitter are

-LPF:- The Low Pass Filter to sampler is inclined to prevent aliasing of the message signal.
+LPF:- The LPF prior to the sampler is inclined to prevent the aliasing of the message signal.

-Sampler:- Converts the analog band limited signal to discrete signal.
+Sampler:- Converts the analog Band limited Signal to a discrete signal.

-ADC:- It’s a device which performs two operations known as Quantization and Encoding.
+ADC:- It’s a device that performs two operations known as Quantization and Encoding.

-Regenerative repeaters:- PCM encoded output is transmitted through the transmission path to the receiver, during transmission the PCM output get distorted in the channel by noise which can be regenerated by the device called regenerative repeater.
+Regenerative repeater:- PCM encoded output is transmitted through the transmission path to the receiver, during transmission the PCM output get distorted in the channel by noise which can be generated by the device called regenerative repeater.

-The essential operations in the receiver are decoding, regeneration of impaired PCM output .
+PCM Receiver:- The essential operations in the receiver are regeneration of impaired PCM output decoding.

-the device which performs decoding and demodulation at the receiver is known as (DAC) Digital-to-Analog Converter.
+The device that performs decoding and demodulation at the Receiver is known as (DAC) Digital-to-Analog Converter.

-- we know that PAM, PWM and PPM are analog pulse modulation techniques, where as PCM is a pure Digital Modulation scheme.
+- we know that PAM, PWM &PPM analog pulse modulation techniques. where as PCM is a pure Digital Modulation scheme.